a-schild/Zabbix-HyperV-Templates/README.md

 2. Copy provided PowerShell script to the desired location on your HyperV host machine.

-3. Put these lines in your zabbix_agentd.conf: on HyperV Host
+3. Put these lines in your _zabbix_agentd.conf_ on Hyper-V Host
  Adjust the paths according to the previous step.

-`
-UserParameter=hyperv.discovery,powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1"
+`UserParameter=hyperv.discovery,powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1"`

-UserParameter=hyperv.discoveryitem[*],powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1" "$1" "$2"
+`UserParameter=hyperv.discoveryitem[*],powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1" "$1" "$2"`

-UserParameter=hyperv.check[*],powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1" "$1" "$2" "$3"
+`UserParameter=hyperv.check[*],powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1" "$1" "$2" "$3"`
-`

  Restart agent

-3. Set-up HyperV host.
+3. Set-up Hyper-V host.
 	* Add a new host as usual.
 	* Link it with "Template Windows HyperV Host" template.
 	* Wait for a guest discovery to fire, it will:
-		* discover HyperV VM guests,
+		* discover Hyper-V guests,
 		* create a new host for each VM,
-		* put discovered VM host into "HyperV VM" group,
+		* put discovered VM host into "Hyper-V VM" group,
 		* link VM host with "Template Windows HyperV VM Guest"

-4. Template Windows HyperV VM Guest
+4. Template Windows Hyper-V Guest
 Intended to discover VM guest performance counters and create Zabbix items for each of them.
 The following parameters are monitored: